Learn about the benefits of urban trees

 Trees provide shade, moisture and windbreaks, decreasing the amount of energy needed to cool and heat our homes and offices.

-Trees increase mental and physical health for people at every age.
+Trees improve mental and physical health for people at every age.

 Trees create a desirable environment for outdoor physical activity and encourage active lifestyles.